Mario-CyberS/Deploying-Wazuh-SIEM/README.md

 ```bash
 sudo curl -sO https://packages.wazuh.com/4.11/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```
-- Once the installation finishes we want to take not of our admin account sign in for the Wazuh WebUI
+- Once the installation finishes we want to take note of our admin account sign in for the Wazuh WebUI
 - (User) admin
 - (Password) long list of ramdom characters under admin
 - Now lets download net-tools to run important commands: